 11th July 2019

 Fencing is an essential security feature of any school and creates a safe learning and working environment for students and staff alike.
-However, good security fencing also provides clear surveillance of those entering and leaving the grounds, and is often the first thing people will notice when looking at a school for future enrolment.
-Here’s four things you need to consider when choosing school fencing.
+However, good security fencing also provides clear surveillance of those entering and leaving the grounds and is often the first thing people will notice when looking at a school for future enrolment.
+Here are four things you need to consider when choosing school fencing.

-Budget constraints are common at all institutions, and it’s only natural to consider installing a cheap fence in order to cut costs.
-However, an inexpensive fence is likely to be low quality and might end up incurring more costs in the long run.
+Budget constraints are common at all institutions, and it’s only natural to consider installing a cheap fence to cut costs.
+However, an inexpensive fence is likely to be low quality and might incur more costs in the long run.
 For example, it may need regular repair work and maintenance, and eventually, replacement.

-While security should always be your main concern, you also need to take into account the aesthetic value of your chosen fence.
+While security should always be your main concern, you also need to consider the aesthetic value of your chosen fence.
 Ask yourself whether students, parents, and staff will take pride in how the school looks.
 Appearance might not seem important right now, but it will matter for students and staff who have to look at it every day.
-Depending on the school’s location, acoustic fencing will play a significant role in reducing noise from the school environment or from nearby roads.
+In addition, acoustic fencing will significantly reduce noise from the school environment or nearby roads, depending on the school’s location.